Fiat Serbia: Layoff, strike and stoppages

 In June 2016, Fiat Serbia laid off nearly 30 percent of its workforce and ended one of its three shifts.
 At the time, the plant employed 3,100 with up to 900 workers per shift.
 European sales of the 500L had fallen by 16 percent in the first quarter of 2016.

 On 27 June 2017, after two days of protests, 90% of the workforce at Fiat Serbia began a strike that ended just over two weeks later.
 Workers demanded an hourly wage increase from 2 to 2.40 euros, paid overtime, an end to layoffs, a work reorganization, and compensation allowance for shifts that start or finish at night, from 10 PM to 5 AM, when the public transportation isn't operating.
 Two unions supported the strike, the Autonomous Metalworkers' Union of Serbia (SSMS) and the Industry, Energy and Mining Workers' Union, GS IER Nezavisnost.
 The strike halted the factory's 440 car-per-day production.

 By late March 2018, Fiat Serbia had undergone four plant closures to adjust supply to demand — the last of the stoppages from 23 March to 3 April 2018 (as of April 2018).

 In May 2022, Fiat management announced that they intend to close and refurbish the plant in order to produce a new electric car beginning with 2024.
 Until then, workers have been offered to either relocate to a Fiat plant abroad (Italy, Germany, Poland, Slovakia), where they can earn three times more, or to accept a layoff severance pay.

+By 2026, the plant employed around 3,000 workers, but employee turnover was reported to be high.